-Applications for the Forestry Scholarship Fund are currently closed.
+Applications for the Forestry Scholarship Fund are currently open.

 The Forestry Scholarship Fund was established when it became clear that there was a shortage of skilled foresters in Australia, due to declining enrolments in tertiary forestry education and the retirement of foresters employed in the 60’s and 70’s boom.
 The aim of the fund is to provide a sustainable financial base to support graduate and post-graduate students.

 The objects of the Fund are as follows:

 - to provide for the education of Australian students in Forestry, and Forestry related subjects at Australian Universities and to encourage persons to study Forestry and Forestry related subjects at Australian Universities; and

 - to provide monies for scholarships to Australian students to assist in their studies of Forestry and Forestry related subjects at an Australian University and provide monies to Australian Universities for the purpose of assisting students in the study of Forestry and Forestry related subjects.

 Any student considering studying Forestry, or Forestry related subjects, who is an Australian citizen, or a permanent resident in Australia, within the meaning of the Australian Citizen Act 1948 is eligible to apply to the Trustee for a scholarship.